aredden/electron-G14Control/README.md

 This is just a starting list.
 I'm sure there is much more to do.

-- ~~Functionality for the electron tray icon similar to the original in G14ControlR3, but initially without G14Control preset plans.~~
-- ~~Main window styling and suggestions.~~
-- ~~Allow user to choose temperature polling time. \*_In progess_\*
-- ~~Improved code commenting.~~
-- ~~FanCurve page front end logic -- the ipcRenderer listener functions under /electron are already built.~~
-  - ~~Atrofac command building.~~
-  - ~~Integrating interactive draggable graph nodes on front end for building fan curve.~~
-  - ~~Persistent storage of commonly used fan curves that can be saved / edited / loaded from a configuration file.~~
-  - ~~Command validation.~~
-- ~~Persistent storage for configuration and runtime events.~~
-  - ~~config.json file for configuration loaded into electron process & sent to react renderer process.~~
-  - ~~Saving / Editing / Adding configurations during runtime. ~~
-  - ~~Give all components the ability to modify redux as necessary.~~
-- ~~Ability for users to create new, remove, edit configuration options using the implemented redux store.
-(Fan curve profiles / atrofac profiles / loop speeds /armory crate plans~~)
-- ~~Status page design and relevent data to show.~~
-  - ~~Collect data from WMI & Windows PerformanceCounters such as BIOS version, ram, names of hardware vendors, important software versions, etc...~~
 - Add settings page for more options such as "exit on window close" vs "run as icon app on window close", etc.
-- Header main page ~~custom exit and minimize buttons~~, as well as possible dropdown menu (could use this as a 'settings page')
 - Low level hardware monitoring \*_In progress_\*
 - Bug fixing. \*_In progress_\*
   ...

-- Eventually add G14Control plans configuration.

 ## License